Cisalpine Gaul: Early history

-Ligures lived on the Northern Mediterranean Coast straddling South-east French and North-west Italian coasts, including parts of Tuscany, Elba island and Corsica.
+Ligures lived on the Northern Mediterranean Coast straddling southeast French and North-west Italian coasts, including parts of Tuscany, Elba island and Corsica.
 Ligurian tribes were also present in Latium (see Rutuli) and in Samnium.
 According to Plutarch they called themselves Ambrones, which suggests a possible relationship between them and the Ambrones of northern Europe.
 Little is known of the Ligurian language.
-Only place-names and personal names remain.
+Only place names and personal names remain.
 It appears to be an Indo-European language with both Italic and particularly strong Celtic affinities.
 Because of the strong Celtic influences on their language and culture, they were known in antiquity as Celto-Ligurians (in Greek Κελτολίγυες, Keltolígues).
 Modern linguists, like Xavier Delamarre, argue that Ligurian was a Celtic language with some similarity to Gaulish.
 The Ligurian-Celtic question is also discussed by Barruol (1999).
 Ancient Ligurian is listed either as Celtic (epigraphic) or Para-Celtic (onomastic).

 The Veneti were an Indo-European people who inhabited north-eastern Italy, in an area corresponding to the modern-day region of the Veneto, Friuli, and Trentino.
 By the 4th century BC the Veneti had been so Celticized that Polybius wrote that the Veneti of the 2nd century BC were identical to the Gauls except for their language.
 The Greek historian Strabo (64 BC–AD 24), on the other hand, conjectured that the Adriatic Veneti were descended from Celts, who in turn were related to a later Celtic tribe of the same name whose members lived on the Armorican coast and fought against Julius Caesar.
 He further suggested that the identification of the Adriatic Veneti with the Paphlagonian Enetoi led by Antenor — which he attributes to Sophocles (496–406 BC) — had been a mistake caused by the similarity of the names.